November 30, 2008

 - Initial Light range: Economic 11 metres Maximum: 19 metres

 It’s hard to come up with exciting products these days, products with that Wow Factor, products that make you feel like a kid again; like seeing a new line of toys on the TV on a Saturday morning.
 These days products have got so good; due to improvements in design, technology, manufacturing, plus a real understanding of what products people want, that it seems that everything great that could be invented has been.

-First off the E+lite is tiny, designed as a back up and emergency light source.
-Now I’ve had a couple of similar micro torches in the past, but none of them were good enough for anything beyond looking for locks in car doors, and where far two flimsy to trust for anything beyond that.
+First off the E+lite is tiny, designed as a back-up and emergency light source.
+Now I’ve had a couple of similar micro torches in the past, but none of them was good enough for anything beyond looking for locks in car doors, and where far too flimsy to trust for anything beyond that.

-The torch itself is a marvel of micro engineering and design, and is a great example of what Petzl do so well.
-The unit comprises of the torch itself, a mounting plate and a head band.
+The torch itself is a marvel of microengineering and design and is a great example of what Petzl do so well.
+The unit comprises the torch itself, a mounting plate and a headband.

-The main light source are 3 LED formed up in a tight triangle, with a 4th smaller red LED in the centre.
+The main light source is 3 LED formed up in a tight triangle, with a 4th smaller red LED in the centre.
 These are all recessed so as avoid scratches.

 The torch is operated via a rotating switch, with the setting going in the following order: